When importing undercarriage parts for excavators, how can I verify a supplier’s business registration and export qualifications?

 Step-by-step document pack

 Start with the legal base.
-The Business License must show the 18-digit Unified Social Credit Code (USCC) 5, the Chinese legal name, the legal representative, and the registered address.
-The business scope should include “工程机械零部件制造” and “货物进出口.”
+The Business License must show the 18-digit Unified Social Credit Code 2 (USCC), the legal name, the legal representative, and the registered address.
+The business scope should include manufacturing of machinery parts and import/export of goods.
 If these lines are missing, pass.

-Next, confirm the Foreign Trade Operator Filing (对外贸易经营者备案).
+Next, confirm the Foreign Trade Operator Filing 3.
 Ask for the MOFCOM filing page or a copy of the registration certificate.
-Then, confirm GACC Customs Registration (海关注册登记).
+Then, confirm GACC Customs Registration.
 Ask for the customs registration certificate or the customs code.
 Without this, the supplier cannot file export declarations under their own name.

-Ask for sample Export Declarations (报关单) for your HS codes, such as track rollers, sprockets, track chains, and track shoes.
+Ask for sample Export Declarations for your HS codes 4, such as track rollers, sprockets, track chains, and track shoes.
 The exporter name must match the registered entity name on the Business License.
-Ask for recent Bills of Lading (提单) showing the supplier as “Shipper.”
+Ask for recent Bills of Lading showing the supplier as “Shipper.”
 If a trading company ships, ask for the agent agreement.
-Ask for VAT e-invoices (增值税电子发票) for recent sales.
+Ask for VAT e-invoices for recent sales.
 Verify each invoice online.
 Finally, request ISO9001 and SGS certificates.
 These support quality and compliance.

 Match the bank account name exactly to the registered legal name.
 Reject personal accounts.
-Check the factory address on Google Maps or Baidu Maps.
-Request site photos and short videos with dates, showing machines, WIP, and packing.
+Check the factory address on Google Maps.
+Request site photos and short videos with dates, showing machines, work-in-progress, and packing.
 Heavy parts need real plants, not empty offices.

 Document anatomy and key fields to match